anoop-panakool/kubernetes-lab/Labs/Pod/Readme.md

     }
 }
 ```
-`The output is too big and not that important currentl lab.
+`The output is too big and not that important in currentl lab.
 One of the last line is as follows`

 4. If you’d like to parse the output, using `YAML` format.
 ```